Untraceable: Critical response

 Untraceable received negative reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 16% based on 144 reviews, with the site's consensus being, "Despite Diane Lane's earnest effort, Untraceable manages to be nothing more than a run-of-the-mill thriller with a hypocritical message".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 30 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Several critics viewed the film as hypocritical for indulging in the "torture porn" it condemns.
 It also met criticism for its climax which was seen as devolving into horror film clichés.
 Lane was praised for her performance in the film.
-Roger Ebert gave the film a favorable review, giving the film a 3 star rating.
+Roger Ebert gave the film a favorable review, giving the film a 3 out of 4 star rating.

-Peter Travers of Rolling Stone gave the film a strongly negative review, giving it zero stars and insisting readers to not watch the film.
+Peter Travers of Rolling Stone gave the film a strongly negative review, giving it zero stars and insisting readers not watch the film.